-The "European Patients' Academy on Therapeutic Innovation" (EUPATI) will provide scientifically reliable, objective, comprehensive information to patients on pharmaceutical R&D. It will increase the capacity of well-informed patients to be effective advocates and advisors, e.g. in clinical trials, with regulatory authorities and in ethics committees.
-A consortium of 29 organisations, led by the European Patients' Forum, comprises a unique combination of pan-European patient organisations, academic and not-for profit organisations expert in patient and public engagement and EFPIA member companies.
-It features excellence in state-of-the art, high quality, objective education to patients about therapeutic innovation.
+The "European Patients' Academy on Therapeutic Innovation" (EUPATI) will provide scientifically reliable, objective, comprehensive information to patients on the research and development process of medicines.
+It will increase the capacity of patients and the lay public to be effective advocates and advisors, eg, in clinical trials, with regulatory authorities and in ethics committees.
+A consortium of 30 organisations, led by the European Patients' Forum, comprises a unique combination of pan-European patient organisations, academic and not-for-profit organisations expert in patient and public engagement and EFPIA member companies.
+It will feature excellent state-of-the-art, high quality, objective education to patients, facilitating engagement and involvement.

-The Patients' Academy will reach out to three audiences: Expert patients, advocacy leaders and the lay public at large.
-It will target specifically patient organizations, advocacy leaders and the lay public in the countries speaking English, German, Spanish, Polish, French, Russian and Italian.
+The European Patients' Academy will reach out to three audiences: "Expert patients", health advocates and advocacy leaders, and the general public.
+It will target specifically patient organizations, advocacy leaders and the public in countries speaking English, German, Spanish, Polish, French, Russian and Italian.

-The Patients' Academy is a highly collaborative project with partners from very different fields including patient groups, academic organisations and pharmaceutical organisations.
+The European Patients' Academy is a highly collaborative project with partners from very different fields including patient groups, academic organisations and pharmaceutical organisations.
 Objectivity, transparency and independence are vital prerequisites to ensure that EUPATI achieves its goals and is accepted and valued by both the patient community and the wider public.

 Our commitment to transparency and independence is reflected in all aspects of the project.